EpidIA-org/AI_epidemiology/azure_docs/Readme.md

 ## Dev machines

-- covidia-dev-temp.westeurope.cloudapp.azure.com (temporary)
+- covidia-dev-01.francecentral.cloudapp.azure.com
-  - Standard DS15 v2 (20 vcpus, 140 GiB memory)
+  - Standard D32s v3 (32 vcpus, 128 GiB memory)
   - Linux (ubuntu 18.04)
   - 150 Gb SSD (can be increased)

-- covidia-dev-01.francecentral.cloudapp.azure.com (not available yet)
-- covidia-dev-02.francecentral.cloudapp.azure.com (not available yet)
+- covidia-dev-02.francecentral.cloudapp.azure.com
+  - Standard D32s v3 (32 vcpus, 128 GiB memory)
+  - Linux (ubuntu 18.04)
+  - 150 Gb SSD (can be increased)

 ### Pre-requisite
 You need an account on the dev machine you want to work on.